tianzhi0549/FCOS/README.md

 [1] *1x means the model is trained for 90K iterations.* \
 [2] *2x means the model is trained for 180K iterations.* \
 [3] *We report total training memory footprint on all GPUs instead of the memory footprint per GPU as in maskrcnn-benchmark*.
+[4] *All results are obtained with a single model and without any test time data augmentation such as multi-scale, flipping and etc..*

 ## Training